gilamran/fullstack-typescript/README.md

   * The server is is using /dist/public, for statics... what can we do here?
   * favicon
   * refresh the browser after server compilation success

+##### Licence
+This code is released as is, under MIT licence.
+Feel free to use it for free for both commercial and private projects.
+No warranty provided.